ywkao/tqHGG/README.md

 t to cH analysis

 Usage:
+In the shell scipt, execution, do the following steps before applying selection to all the datasets:
-1. Need to modify the paths of I/O root files in the shell scipt, execution.
+1. Modify the paths of I/O root files.
+2. Comment out the DryRun section.
-2. For execution, simply type the command: ./execution
+3. Type the command: ./execution